fedj99/tools/README.md

 ## butcher.sh (a.k.a.
 "The Butcher")

-This tool is intended to modify Ralf Hiptmair's awful videos to something slightly more bearable.
+This tool is intended to modify your professor's awful video recordings to something slightly more bearable.
 To be more precise, the tool is capable of:

 - Removing silent parts
 - Apply audio filtering like pop and click removal, high- and low-pass filters